 If you’re wondering why your carbon monoxide detector is beeping, it’s likely due to the fact it’s picking up high concentration of carbon monoxide.
 If your carbon monoxide detector is going off with constant, loud beeping, leave your home as quickly as possible and contact 911.

 Now is a great time to check your carbon monoxide detector is working as it should before heating season arrives.
-If you need to schedule furnace maintenance or you’re interested in upgrading to smart carbon monoxide detectors, the Experts at Service Experts Heating & Air Conditioning can help.
+If you need to schedule furnace maintenance or you’re interested in upgrading to smart carbon monoxide detectors, the Experts at Stevenson Service Experts can help.
 Contact us at 614-334-3192 today and we’ll help you find the perfect carbon monoxide detector for your residence.